-You might see blood oranges hit shelves between December and May.
+You might find blood oranges hitting shelves between December and May.
 In fact, they may not even be the same variety of blood oranges.
 Blood oranges come in several varieties.
 The most common varieties include:

 - Moro- The most common, native to Sicily, and is more intense in flavor and aroma than a regular orange.
 It is also more bitter.

-- Taracco– Is the sweetest of the three varieties available and also contains the most Vitamin C. This variety is seedless.
+- Taracco- This is the sweetest of the three varieties available and also contains the most Vitamin C. This variety is seedless.